Toxic Baby Food Autism Lawsuit

 • These lawsuits claim that exposure to these harmful substances in baby food poses serious health risks to infants and children, including autism spectrum disorder (ASD) and attention-deficit hyperactivity disorder (ADHD).

-• We are actively pursuing baby food lawsuits against the following manufacturers: Gerber, Beech-Nut, Plum Organics, Sprout Foods, Nurture (Happy Baby & Happy Family Organics), and Walmart (Parent's Choice).
+• We are actively pursuing baby food lawsuits against the following manufacturers: Gerber, Beech-Nut, Plum Organics, Sprout Foods, Nurture (Happy Baby & Happy Family Organics), and Walmart (Parent’s Choice).
+Certain baby food brands, including the ones just referenced, have long known of the dangers posed by cumulative exposure to heavy metals such as arsenic, lead, and mercury.

 • The baby food lawsuit alleges the manufacturers knew their products contained heavy metals that are toxic to the developing brain.
 The manufacturers of the baby foods listed above continue to sell tainted baby food.